w-coleman-moore/ePortfolio/CodeReview.md

 ## Code Review Timing

-00:00 to 32:18 Enhancement One artifact code review 32:18 to 40:44 Enhancement Two artifact code review 40:44 to 47:08 Enhancement Three artifact code review
+00:00 to 32:18 Enhancement One artifact code review<br>
+32:18 to 40:44 Enhancement Two artifact code review<br>
+40:44 to 47:08 Enhancement Three artifact code review<br>

 ## Link to the Code review